-- 1) The staff shall review each request for a formal advisory opinioir;to determine whether it satisfies Rule 3-4. - 2) If the Executive Director determines that a request has not satisfied the rules governing requests, the requesting party shall be notified by a letter explainingHvhy the request was unacceptable, and afforded an opportunity to resubmit the request.
+- 1) The staff shall review each request for a formal advisory opinioir; to determine whether it satisfies Rule 3-4. - 2) If the Executive Director determines that a request has not satisfied the rules governing requests, the requesting party shall be notified by a letter explainingHvhy the request was unacceptable, and afforded an opportunity to resubmit the request.
 The Board shall be notified of all such rejections of requests.

 3-7.
-Adoption of formal advisory opinions ^ rt-
+Adoption of formal advisory opinions

 A quorum of the Board will consider drafts offqrmal advisory opinions and the facts upon which they are based.
 The draft opinion will be adopted if approved1 by a majority:of the lesser ofthe quorum or total sitting Board membership.
-Upon such adoption, the formal; advisory opinion shall be issued bearing the date, case number and signalureiof the Chair of the Board, or,?if;lhc Chair is unavailable or unable to sign the opinion, the ViccrChair or Chair pro tern.
-A copy of the formal advisory opinion shall be sent to the person who requested the "opinion\ andthe subject of the ;opinion, if different.
-Upon simultaneous notice to the person who requested the opinion ;,and the subject of the opinion, if different, a copy may be sent to others (with an admonishinehl of confidentiality) if a majority of either the lesser of the quorum or total sitting Board membership determines that it is;;necessaiy'iin order for others to consider or act upon the Board's.determmationSi.gr.re deliberations on the opinion.
+Upon such adoption, the formal; advisoiy opinion shall be issued bearing the date, case number and signalureiof the Chair of the Board, or,?if;lhc Chair is unavailable or unable to sign the opinion, the ViccrChair or Chair pro tern.
+A copy of the formal advisoiy opinion shall be sent to the person who requested the "opinion andthe subject of the ;opinion, if different.
+Upon simultaneous notice to the person who requested the opinion ;,and the subject of the opinion, if different, a copy may be sent to others (with an admonishinehl of confidentiality) if a majority of either the lesser of the quorum or total sitting Board membership determines that it is;;necessaiy'iin order for others to consider or act upon the Board's.determines that it is;;necessaiy'iin order for others to consider or act upon the Board's.determines that it is;;necessaiy'iin order for others to consider or act upon the